fortify-ps/FortifyBugTrackerUtility/bugtracker/src/site/markdown/usage.md

 The `-help` option shows available option names, a short option description, and the following information if applicable:

+* Environment Variable

+    Instead of providing an option value on the command line, options can also be passed to the utility through environment variables.
+The help output shows the name of the corresponding environment variable for each command line option.

 * Default value

     The default value for this option.
 This can be a hardcoded default value, a default